focus-editor/focus/LOG.md

 # TODO

-- Set a minimum slider height
-- Remember the dragging position
+- Jump by words on ctrl+left/right
+- Jump to next empty line on ctrl+up/down
+- Revert to ctrl+alt+left/right for pane change

 - Select whole words when creating new cursors (unless selected manually)
 - Highlight occurrences of selection (same rules as above)
 - Save file
 - Reload from disk

-- Jump by words on ctrl+left/right
-- Jump to next empty line on ctrl+up/down
-- Revert to ctrl+alt+left/right for pane change

 - Detect tab symbols and draw them differently